-Fast Track Self-Governance does not apply as it is not properly a house keeping modification.
+Fast Track Self-Governance does not apply to this Modification.

 Why Change?

 The Merit Order within the Transportation Model was implemented as part of GCM16 in 2009.
 At the time the Merit Order reflected the utilisation of supply.
 National Grid must keep the charging methodology under review as part of its Licence conditions.
 Therefore the ordering of the supply source groups should be kept under review to reflect further developments in supplies and be consistent with what happens on the network.